SnapLogic/developer.snaplogic.com/source/index.html.md

 It will use the properties and credentials defined in the Snap's `pom.xml` and the `~/opt/snaplogic/etc/keys.properties` file respectively - it is imperative that they are configured correctly.

 <aside class="notice">
 In a future release, these critical properties will also be readable from the `.slpropz` file.
-At this time, the `.slpropz` file is not supported for the `snapback:deploy` goal.
+At this time, the `.slpropz` file is not supported for the `snappack:deploy` goal.
 </aside>

 By default, the binaries will not be deployed (it will look for the ZIP of JARs using the `$SNAP_HOME` environment variable) and will deploy to [the `ASSET_DIR_PATH` specified in the `directives` file](#project-structure) in *src/main/config*.